The Best Pokémon Movies, Ranked

 The characters almost solely drive this film while the plot is harder to follow.
 But with such real feeling characters, who really cares where the poisounous smoke came from or why Zeraora is hiding in the woods?

 In the nostalgia side of things, however, this film has plenty going for it, taking place in a town highly reminiscent of the Johto region and even Pokemon 2000.
-Lugia even pays our main characters a visit.
+Lugia pays our main characters a visit.
 I don’t know how much more Pokemon core you could get than that!

 The only reason this movie is a bit farther down on this list is that it feels less like a Pokemon movie at times given its focus on peripheral characters and less on Pokemon or even Ash.
 While that’s really refreshing from a cinematic storytelling perspective, hardcore Pokemon fans might enjoy some of the more Pokemon/catching/battling/lore focus of the movies higher up on this list.